Eldhamy, MD, MBA

 the University of California, Irvine.

-Medical Director of MD Laguna- intensive outpatient program for Eating Disorders.
+Dr. Eldahmy is the Medical Director of the program MDLaguna, intensive outpatient program for Eating Disorders.

-Director at the Long Beach Eating Disorders Clinic, the Long Beach Psychiatric
+Director at the Long Beach Eating Disorder Clinics, the Long Beach Psychiatric

 Center, and for Charter out-patient clinics in Los Alamitos, CA. He also